milafternoon/molywood/README.md

 movies, i.e. scripting in TCL, rendering, generating overlays and combining frames, as well as merging frames into the final movie.

+We try to simplify the movie making syntax to supersede the existing TCL UserAni library, and add extended functionalities such as animating trajectory data with matplotlib, adding insets or making multi-panel movies.

 ### Requirements

 The internal workflow is as follows: generate the TCL script > run VMD